Hunting and Trapping

 Deer – Archery

-Limited public deer archery hunting is allowed at six Oakland County parks.
+Public deer archery hunting (with some limitations) is allowed at six Oakland County Parks.
 At Addison Oaks County Park, hunting is restricted to Addison Oaks-East and at Independence Oaks County Park it is restricted to Independence Oaks- North.
 Hunting rules are listed in the individual park archery maps below.
 Oakland County Parks and Recreation and Michigan Department of Natural Resources hunting rules and regulations are strictly enforced.
-Oakland County Parks are open for the extended archery season (through January 31, 2019) as part of the MDNR Urban Deer Management Zone.
-No baiting is allowed after January 1 and all park and MDNR rules will still be strictly enforced.
+Oakland County Parks are open for standard as well as extended archery seasons as part of the MDNR Urban Deer Management Zone.

 DNR Hunting Digests